 Ninja have a very different role from the rest of the warriors of Japan.
 They never fought upfront in the battlefield.
 Instead, they utilize the shadows and do assassination jobs.
 One story is the Daimyo Uesegi Kenshin who died in 1578.
 It was rumored that he was assassinated by a Ninja who hid in the filth of a lavatory for days.

-As for their clothing, they favored black to conceal them from view.
+As for their clothing, they favored black to conceal them from view at night.
 For daytime, they wore Khaki brown and regular clothes depending on their mission and how they needed to camouflage themselves amongst the population.